-1. All research activities carried out under the specific programme shall be carried out in compliance with fundamental ethical principles.
+All research activities carried out under the specific programme shall be carried out in compliance with fundamental ethical principles.

-- 1. The specific programme shall be implemented by means of the funding schemes established in Annex II to the Framework Programme. - 2.
-The rules for participation and dissemination shall apply to this Specific Programme.
+1. The specific programme shall be implemented by means of the funding schemes established in Annex II to the Framework Programme.

-Within the amount foreseen for fusion energy research, at least EUR 900 million will be reserved for activities other than the construction of ITER, listed in the Annex.
+2. The rules for participation and dissemination shall apply to this specific programme.

-- 1. The Commission shall draw up a work programme for the implementation of the specific programme, setting out in greater detail the objectives and scientific and technological priorities set out in the Annex, the funding schemes to be used for the topic on which proposals are invited, and the timetable for implementation. - 2.
-The work programme shall take account of relevant research activities carried out by the Member States, Associated States and European and international organisations.
-It shall be updated where appropriate. - 3.
-The work programme will specify the criteria on which proposals for indirect actions under the funding schemes shall be evaluated and projects selected.
-The criteria will be those of excellence, impact and implementation and within this framework additional requirements, weightings and thresholds may be further specified or complemented in the work programme. - 4.
-The work programme may identify: - (a) organisations that receive subscriptions in the form of a membership fee; - (b) support actions for the activities of specific legal entities.
+1. The Commission shall draw up a work programme for the implementation of the specific programme, setting out in greater detail the objectives and scientific and technological priorities set out in the Annex, the funding schemes to be used for the topic on which proposals are invited, and the timetable for implementation.

+2. The work programme shall take account of relevant research activities carried out by the Member States, Associated States and European and international organisations.
+It shall be updated where appropriate.

+3. The work programme will specify the criteria on which proposals for indirect actions under the funding schemes shall be evaluated and projects selected.
+The criteria will be those of excellence, impact and implementation and within this framework additional requirements, weightings and thresholds may be further specified or complemented in the work programme.

+4. The work programme may identify:

+- (a) organisations that receive subscriptions in the form of a membership fee; - (b) support actions for the activities of specific legal entities.

-- 1. The Commission shall be responsible for the implementation of the specific programme. - 2.
-For the purposes of implementing the specific programme the Commission shall be assisted by a consultative committee.
+1. The Commission shall be responsible for the implementation of the specific programme.

+2. For the purposes of implementing the specific programme the Commission shall be assisted by a consultative committee.
 The members of this committee can vary according to the different subjects on the committee's agenda.
-For fission-related aspects, the composition of this committee and the detailed operational rules and procedures applicable to it shall be as laid down in Council Decision 84/338/Euratom, ECSC, EEC of 29 June 1984 dealing with structures and procedures for the management and coordination of Community research, development and demonstration activities.
-For the fusion-related aspects they shall be as laid down in the Council Decision of 16 December 1980 setting up a Consultative Committee for the fusion programme. - 3.
-The Commission shall regularly inform the committee of the overall progress of the implementation of the specific programme, and shall provide it with timely information on all RTD actions proposed or funded under this programme.
+For fission-related aspects, the composition of this committee and the detailed operational rules and procedures applicable to it shall be as laid down in Council Decision 84/338/Euratom, ECSC, EEC of 29 June 1984 dealing with structures and procedures for the management and coordination of Community research, development and demonstration activities (1).
+For the fusion-related aspects they shall be as laid down in the Council Decision of 16 December 1980 setting up a Consultative Committee for the fusion programme (2).

+3. The Commission shall regularly inform the committee of the overall progress of the implementation of the specific programme, and shall provide it with timely information on all RTD actions proposed or funded under this programme.